 Referencing method G determines the reference using a run to the positive limit switch; the run starts with a positive initial movement.

-1. Activate referencing method G by setting the following parameters to the specified values:
+- 1. Activate referencing method G by setting the following parameters to the specified values: I30 to 2: Limit switch,

+- 131 to 0: Positive,

+- 135 to 0: Inactive.

+- 2. 1101:

 Enter the data source for the positive limit switch.